ManitowocMarineBand/mmbWebsite/content/event/2020-07-04_Fourth_of_July_Parade.md

 category: parade
 startDate: "2020-07-04 10:00:00"
 endDate: "2020-07-04 10:00:00"
-location: "Washington Park, 1115 Washington St, Manitowoc, WI 54220, USA"
+location: "S 8th St and Washington St to Manitowoc Yacht Club, Manitowoc, WI 54220, USA"
 ---
 Join the Manitowoc Marine Band and many other organizations for our cities 2nd annual “Fourth of July Parade.”